Mike Silcher Portfolio

 Where structure breaks and rebuilds.

-Created in Photoshop and Illustrator, this work explores repetition, distortion, and layered designs, balancing control with instability.
-Color acts as a signal, pattern creates tension, and geometry drives movement.
+Created in Photoshop and Illustrator, this work explores abstract, mandala-like design — built from symmetry, intention, and layered form, then released and distorted.
+Color acts as a signal.
+Pattern creates tension.
+Geometry drives movement.

-An ongoing practice since the late ’90s, shaped through cycles of construction, disruption, and refinement.
-The work moves across print, fabric, installation, and digital spaces, shifting scale, depth, and perception as it adapts to context.
+An ongoing practice since the late '90s, shaped through cycles of construction, disruption, and refinement — translated through print, fabric, installation, and digital as mediums.
+The scale shifts.
+The perception changes.
+The work doesn't stop.

 Nothing is fixed.
 Everything is in motion.